This easy reverse-seared filet mignon recipe produces restaurant quality steaks. Impress your squeeze on Date Night or

-Reverse-searing is a cooking process for thicker meats.
-It can be done on roasts and thick steaks.
+Reverse-searing is a 2-step cooking process for thicker meats.

 Basically, it is "reverse" of what most people do, which is searing first and then finishing in the oven.

-ONE, the initial low temp oven process cooks your steak to a uniform doneness.
+ONE, the initial medium temp cooks your steak to a uniform doneness.

 This means that there will be less gray edges and more succulent pink tenderness throughout the middle of the steak.

 THREE, the initial low and controlled oven temperature provide a more uniform heating of the meat and prevents overcooking.

 FOUR, pan searing in the cast iron skillet at the end produces the most BEAUTIFUL crust.
 Also, since you do it at the end, it remains crisp at time of serving.